higham/dot-emacs/readme.md

   packages.
 Not everything is converted and I may convert other package to load this way.

+* Orgstruct mode is turned on by the first line of the file, so pressing tab or shift-tab will collapse or expand the file into or from headings, as in Org mode.

 <!---
 Some more background information is given in the blog post ...